Mizzou-CBMI/COSMOS2/_sources/1_introduction.txt

 Introduction
 ============
-`COSMOS <http://cosmos.hms.harvard.edu>`_ is a Python library for workflow management that allows formal description of pipelines and partitioning of jobs.
-In addition, it includes a user-interface for tracking the progress of jobs, abstraction of the queuing system and fine-grained control over the workflow.
-Workflows can be created on traditional computing clusters as well as cloud-based services.
-It is developed jointly by the `Laboratory for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School and the `Wall Lab <wall-lab.stanford.edu>`_ at Stanford University.
+`COSMOS <http://cosmos.hms.harvard.edu>`_ is a Python library for workflow management and distributed computing.
+ It includes a user-interface for tracking the progress of jobs, abstraction of the queuing system and fine-grained control over the workflow.
+ Workflows can be created on traditional computing clusters as well as cloud-based services, or run on local machines.
+ It is developed jointly by the `Laboratory for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School, the `Wall Lab <wall-lab.stanford.edu>`_ at Stanford University, and `Invitae <http://invitae.com>`_, a clinical genetic sequencing diagnostics laboratory.

 COSMOS allows you to efficiently program complex workflows of command line tools that automatically take advantage of a compute cluster, and provides a web dashboard to monitor, debug, and analyze your jobs.
 Cosmos is